 University Of Austin

-UATX is not accredited, and its students are not eligible for federal financial aid.
-However, it is approved to grant bachelor’s degrees by the Texas Higher Education Coordinating Board.
-The founding class has been offered free tuition.
+UATX is not accredited, and its students are not eligible for Federal Student Aid.
+It is approved to grant bachelor’s degrees by the Texas Higher Education Coordinating Board.
+The first two classes have been offered full-tuition scholarships.

 History

 On November 11, 2021, Robert Zimmer announced his resignation from the university board, saying that UATX had made statements about higher education that "diverged very significantly from my own views".
-UATX apologized for creating "unnecessary complications" for Pinker and Zimmer for not clarifying what their advisory roles entailed.
+Shortly thereafter, Pinker followed suit.
+UATX apologized for creating "unnecessary complications" for Pinker and Zimmer by not clarifying [sooner] what their advisory roles entailed.

 On June 9, 2022, the University of Austin was taking applications for its "Forbidden Courses" program with two-week-long sessions in the old (pre-1954) Parkland Memorial Hospital in Dallas, Texas.
-Despite the name of the university, UATX first offered classes in Dallas, Texas and not Austin.
-Conservative philanthropist Harlan Crow provided office space in Dallas for UATX.
-Crow is a major donor to the university.
+Philanthropist Harlan Crow, a donor to the university, provided classroom space in Dallas for UATX.
 On July 6, 2022, the school announced that Richard Dawkins had joined its advisory board.
 In December 2022, board member Heather Heying resigned stating that the school was not adequately invested in scientific inquiry and "does not represent my scientific and pedagogical values."

-In October 2023, the Texas Higher Education Coordinating Board gave the university certification to award degrees.
-The school lacked accreditation at that time.
-The two-year certification to grant degrees can be extended for up to eight years, by which time it must achieve accreditation to continue.
-A month later, UATX began accepting applications for its first four-year undergraduate cohort enrolling in Fall 2024, and established a campus in Austin's Scarbrough Building.
-The entire class of 100 students would receive full four-year scholarships, paid from private donations the university had raised.
+After receiving certification from the Texas Higher Education Coordinating Board to award degrees in October 2023, UATX began accepting applications for its first four-year undergraduate cohort enrolling in Fall 2024, and established a campus in Austin's Scarbrough Building.
+The entire class of 100 students received full four-year scholarships, paid from private donations.
 By November 2023, UATX had reportedly raised $200 million from 2,600 donors and received over 6,000 inquiries from potential faculty.
 In Bloomberg, UATX reported a surge in interest from donors "horrified by the response at top-tier universities" to the 2023 Hamas-led attack on Israel.

 In March 2024, UATX reported that they had formed a student debate society, the Austin Union, modeled after the Oxford Union.
-In June, the University of Austin announced a $5 million bitcoin endowment with cryptocurrency platform Unchained.
+In June, the University of Austin announced a $5 million bitcoin endowment in partnership with cryptocurrency platform Unchained Capital.
+In November 2024, UATX was featured in a CBS News 60 Minutes segment titled “Disruptor U.”

 Academics